freezy/dmd-extensions/README.md

 In `DmdDevice.ini` there're special devices named `[zedmdwifi]` and `[zedmdhdwifi]` to use it.

 To run the ZeDMD in WiFi mode it needs WiFi credentials to establish the network connection.
 These could also be set once via the DMD Extension.
-Run `dmdext.exe -d zedmd --zedmd-wifi-ssid YOUR_SECRET_SSID --zedmd-wifi-password YOUR_SECRET_PASSWORD`.
+Run `dmdext.exe test -d zedmdwifi --zedmd-wifi-ssid=YOUR_SECRET_SSID --zedmd-wifi-password=YOUR_SECRET_PASSWORD`.
 At the next start, ZeDMD will display the IP address it obtained from you WiFI network in the top left corner.
 This address has to be added as `wifi.address` to `DmdDevice.ini`.
+You can test with `dmdext.exe test -d zedmdwifi --zedmd-wifi-address=x.x.x.x` (replace `x.x.x.x` with the IP address shown on ZeDMD).

 You can also perform that configuration without `dmdext.exe` using this multi-step process:
 First you have to add the SSID and the password in the zedmd section of `DmdDevice.ini` using